Heyimlulu/Heyimlulu/README.md

 # ⚡ About me

-I'm a student and apprentice as an IT software Developer
+I'm a student and apprentice as an IT Software Developer

 # 🔭 I’m currently working on